Tips & Strategies for Medical School Reference Letters

-Yet a compelling letter also provides a separate function that many candidates fail to consider; it provides critical information about your personality, ethics and integrtiy that aren't captured anywhere elsewhere in the application.
+Yet a compelling letter also provides a separate function that many candidates fail to consider; it provides critical information about your personality, ethics and integrity that aren't captured anywhere elsewhere in the application.
 Reference letters from credible third-party sources who can objectively evaluate your character are paramount in the evaluation process.
 They often play a key role in whether you are invited for a medical school interview or offered a seat in the class.

 Candidates don't place much emphasis on their letters of reference for two reasons:

-they can control their contents
+don't think they can control their contents

 From our experience, most candidates do not do nearly enough to deliver top-notch recommendations in support of their application.
 Sadly, most letters we see are short, vague and non-persuasive.
 In highly competitive situations, they do little to convince us that the candidate is special enough to earn our support.
-By not taking the initiaitve with their references, far too many applicants miss a golden opportunity to sell their strengths.
+By not taking the initiative with their references, many applicants miss a golden opportunity to sell their strengths.
 The professsional implications can be devastating.

-Obtaining great letters of reference requires advance planning and hard work, but is well worth the investment.
+Obtaining great letters of reference requires advance planning and hard work, but it is well worth the investment.
 Savvy candidates give this step of the application process the same level of attention as the personal statement.

 Medical schools expect to see letters from the following people:

-committee or adviser
+pre-medical committee or adviser

 A substantive letter of reference has three important features:

-a) The author knows
+a) The author

 to succeed in medical school